-- Rental revenue from leasing commercial property under operating leases with terms of generally two years or more. - Service fees under consulting agreements with related parties to provide medical related consulting services to our clients.
+- Rental revenue from leasing commercial property under operating leases with terms of generally three years or more. - Service fees under consulting agreements with related parties to provide medical related consulting services to our clients.
 We are paid for our services by our clients pursuant to the terms of the written consulting agreements.
-Each contract calls for a fixed payment in a fixed period of time. - Service fees under agreements to perform development services for hospitals.
-We do not perform contracts that are contingent upon successful results. - Sales of developed products to hospitals in connection with performing development services.
+Each contract calls for a fixed payment. - Service fees under agreements to perform development services for hospitals and other customers.
+We do not perform contracts that are contingent upon successful results. - Sales of developed products to hospitals and other customers.